GetStream/stream-swift/README.md

 ### CocoaPods

-For Stream, use the following entry in your Podfile:
+For Stream, use the following entry in your `Podfile`:
 ```
-pod 'GetStream', '~> 0.1'
+pod 'GetStream', '~> 1.0'
-pod 'Faye', '~> 0.1'
 ```
 Then run `pod install`.